Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 (Italy)

-Pappardelle with sliced duck bacon, peas, and mascarpone cheese with a hint of caraway
+Pappardelle with duck, duck prosciutto, peas, and mascarpone cheese with a hint of caraway

 posted: 12/19/2006